About the Aviva Foundation

 How we work

-Since its creation in 2018, we have committed over £8 million in grants to help people and communities.
+Since its creation in 2018, we have committed over £10 million in funding to help people and communities.
 Based on our heritage, expertise and the level of need, the Foundation’s current funding priorities are to build understanding and explore alternative solutions that:

 We seek to provide partners with support and security so they can experiment, innovate and try something new to challenge the status quo.
 This can include: